V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-In the first example, we declare the route with a path on the own site, for instance, `https://bla.com/google` that redirects to google.
+In the first example, we declare a route with a path on our own site, such as `https://bla.com/google`, which redirects to google.
-In the second example, we just declare an external route.
+In the second example, we simply declare an external route.

-## How the router do transitions?
+## How does a router make transitions?

 It uses the `core/router` module as a strategy.
-This module contains interfaces for the router engine, declaration of routes,
+This module contains interfaces for the router mechanism, route declarations,
-route object, etc., and provides "strategies" or "engines" to do transitions.
-The engines are specified within the `engines` directory.
+a route object, etc., and also provides "strategies" or "engines" for performing transitions.
+Engines are listed in the `engines` directory.
-We have engines based on the browser history API (this is the default engine) and in-memory state storing, but you can
+We have engines based on the browser history API (which is the default engine) and in-memory state, but you can create an engine
-create engine that meets your own needs by yourself.
+that meets your own needs by yourself.
 The active or default engine is exported from the `engines/index.ts` file.

 ### Transition methods

-A router instance has several methods to manage transitions:
+The router has several transition control methods:

-* `push` — emits a new transition with adding to the history stack;
+* `push` - emits a new transition with history added to the stack;
-* `replace` — emits a new transition that replaces the current route;
+* `replace` - emits a new transition that replaces the current route;
-* `back` — goes back to the one step from the history stack;
+* `back` - goes back one step from the history stack;
-* `forward` — goes forward to the one step from the history stack;
+* `forward` - goes forward one step from the history stack;
-* `go` — switches to a route from the history stack, identified by its relative position to the current route.
+* `go` - switches to a route from the history stack, identified by its relative position relative to the current route.

-`push` and `replace` methods can take additional parameters:
+The `push` and `replace` methods can take additional parameters:

-* `query` — extra query parameters to a route.
-Their attaches to the URL `/foo?bla=1`.
+* `query` - additional request parameters for the route.
+They are attached to the URL `/foo?bla=1`.

   ```js
   router.push('foo', {query: {bla: 1}});
   ```

-* `params` — parameters that pass values to path interpolation.
+* `params` - parameters that pass path interpolation values.

   ```js
   router.push('/components/friends/:userId', {params: {userId: 1}});
   ```

-* `meta` — extra parameters that haven't a "side" effect on a route path.
+* `meta` - additional parameters that do not have a "side" effect on the route path.

   ```js
   router.push('/components/friends/:userId', {meta: {scroll: {x: 0, y: 100}}});
   ```

-Mind, all `query` and `params` parameters will be normalized `'true'/'false'/'null'/'undefined'` and string numbers to their JS equivalents.
+Keep in mind that all `query` and `params` parameters will be normalized to `'true'/'false'/'null'/'undefined'` and
+string numbers will be cast to their JS equivalents.

 ```js
 // These two transitions are equal